Publishing Ethics

 Any changes to the author list after submission, such as changes in author order or the addition/removal of authors, must be approved by each author and accompanied by a signed consent statement from all authors.
 Once the manuscript is accepted, changes to authorship, including adding or removing authors, changing the corresponding author, or changing the author order, are not permitted.

-Author's responsibility
+Author's Responsibility

 • The consent of all authors, as well as related authorities/institutions has been received before the submission of the manuscript.